Who is a New Zealand Skilled Migrant Category Resident Visa for?

 What are you entitled to if you have a Skilled Migrant Category Resident Visa?

 - live and work in New Zealand indefinitely,

 - study in New Zealand as a domestic student and enjoy preferential fee policy,

 - use most publicly funded services (for example, health care),

 - make your voice heard in New Zealand political life, i.e. you can vote in elections,

 - after 2 years apply for a permanent resident visa to have absolute freedom of travelling (provided you have shown your close ties with the country, for example, by spending the required amount of time during that period, have become a resident for tax purposes, and through some other ways), ...

 If you feel like joining a most vibrant community of professionals and indulge in an unsurpassed lifestyle of the perfect work-life balance, it is highly advisable to seek professional guidance of experienced professionals.

-Skilled migrant category warrants particular attention to details as, firstly, the stakes are high and, secondly, the standards to meet are much tougher compared to temporary visas.
-An application under normal circumstances takes about 18-24 months to process and wrongfully prepared paperwork may cause delays or the application being rejected.
-There is, however, a way to bypass disheartening rejections over miniscule flaws and the feeling of the ground shifting under your feet.
+Skilled migrant category resident visa warrants particular attention to details for good reasons.
+Firstly, the stakes are high and, secondly, the standards to meet are much tougher in comparison with temporary visas.
+An application under normal circumstances takes about 18-24 months to process.
+At the same time, wrongfully prepared paperwork may cause delays or the decline of the application.
+There is, however, a way to bypass disheartening rejections over minuscule flaws.
+In fact, what could be worse than the feeling of the ground shifting under your feet?

-Book your free 30-minute consultation session now and let our team of experts guide you on this treacherous path, look into the tiniest details of your situation and prepare for a smooth launch of your application.
+Book your free 30-minute consultation session now and let our team of experts guide you on this treacherous path.
+We will look into the tiniest details of your situation and prepare for a smooth launch of your application.